Adoxa moschatellina

-Adoxa moschatellina, moschatel, is a species of flowering plant in the family Adoxaceae which has a highly distinctive inflorescence.
+Adoxa moschatellina, moschatel, is a species of flowering plant in the family Viburnaceae which has a highly distinctive inflorescence.
 This herbaceous perennial grows in relatively sunny places in old woodland, such as the edges of streams, and in shady places in open habitats such as rock crevices in limestone pavements.
 It has a limited ability to spread by seed, but expands vegetatively via its long stolons.
 It is a widespread but generally uncommon plant which is not considered to be threatened within its natural range.

 Description

 Moschatel is a patch-forming perennial about 10-15 cm tall, with pale green foliage and a delicate appearance.
 It has swollen, fleshy rhizomes as well as long, slender stolons.
 The aerial stems are produced in early spring (typically around the end of February in England), long before the woodland canopy forms.
 They are slender, erect and unbranched, typically with two basal leaves on long petioles, which are almost as long as the stem, and two opposite leaves at the top, which have short petioles that are expanded towards the base.
 There are no stipules.
 The whole plant is entirely glabrous (hairless).

 The basal leaves are a dull green above, silvery and succulent below, and dotted with stomata only on the undersides.
 The basal leaves are ternate (i.e. divided into 3 lobes) or twice ternate, and up to 5 cm long, whereas the stem leaves have 2 or 3 lobes, with blades up to 3 cm long.

 At the top of the stem, on a peduncle which is at least as long as the stem itself, at flowering, is an inflorescence that is unique to this genus and highly distinctive.
 It consists of a cubical cluster of 5 green flowers, about 0.5 cm in diameter, with four 5-petalled flowers on the sides of the cube and one 4-petalled flower at the top.
 They are said to smell faintly of musk, especially "towards the evening when the dew falls."
 The lateral flowers each have 5 stamens (which are deeply divided so it looks as if there are 10) and 2–5 styles.
 The terminal flower has only 4, similarly divided, stamens.
 Below the corolla, the calyx consists of 3 lobes in the lateral flowers and just 2 in the terminal one.

 The lateral flowers usually have 5 petals.

 Fruits are formed in April to May in England.
 Each flower can develop 2–5 fruits, which are rather dry drupes, 4.5–5.55 mm in diameter, partially encased by the expanded, fleshy calyx.
 At this time the peduncle expands and spirals, bending towards to ground to deposit the fruits close to the parent plant.
 Fruiting is uncommon, as reproduction is mainly vegetative, through the stolons and rhizomes.

 Moschatel spreads more rapidly by its long stolons than by seed.

 The seeds are deposited onto the ground close to the parent plant.